fluiddynsci/EngSketchPad/README.txt

     can be run with the Astros AIM.
 An mAstros executable is part of this distribution and is used with the CAPS training material.
-The pyCAPS Astros examples use the environment variable ASTROS_ROOT (set to the path where Astros can be found) to locate Astros and it's runtime files.
+The pyCAPS Astros examples use the environment variable ASTROS_ROOT (set to the path where Astros can be found) to locate Astros and its runtime files.
     If not set it defaults to mAstros execution.

 4.4 Cart3D